View Florida's State Wildlife Action Plan

 Florida’s 2019 State Wildlife Action Plan was approved by the U.S. Fish and Wildlife Service in October 2019.
-To receive updates on the Action Plan, Florida’s State Wildlife Grants Program, and other Legacy Initiative news please visit GovDelivery to sign up.
+To receive updates on the Action Plan or Florida’s State Wildlife Grants Program please sign up for GovDelivery updates.

 Florida's 2019 State Wildlife Action Plan is a focused approach to conserving Florida's Species of Greatest Conservation Need and their habitats using streamlined criteria, prioritized conservation actions, and new habitat classifications.

 Florida's 2019 State Wildlife Action Plan Includes:

 - Chapter 3: Wildlife in Urban and Working Lands

 - Chapter 4: Florida's Species of Greatest Conservation Need

 - Chapter 5: Monitoring Florida's SGCN and Habitats